VladimirGrebenev/admin_mailing_service/README.md

 14. enjoy

 # Logging
-all logging you can find in app dirictory in app.log file
+- all logging you can find in app dir in the app.log file
+- logger setting in the admin_mailing_service/admin_mailing/logging_config.py

 # API docs
-you are welcome to use Swagger UI, just add link /doc/ in your browser
+you are welcome to use Swagger UI, just add link /doc/ in your browser (http://127.0.0.1:8000/doc/)

 # Testing
 - to run tests please go to the working dir: cd admin_mailing_service/admin_mailing/